pancak3lullz/SECurityTr8Ker/README.md

 # SECurityTr8Ker
-SECurityTr8Ker monitors the SEC's RSS feed for 8-K filings with cybersecurity incident materials (item 1.05).
+SECurityTr8Ker monitors the SEC's RSS feed for 8-K and 6-K filings with cybersecurity incident materials (item 1.05).

 ### Idea presented by Will Hawkins
 - https://twitter.com/hawkinsw/status/1748508044802052540